serrvius/amqp-rpc-extender/README.md

     }

 ```
-the method  `queryIndex` should return the `executorName` from gateway query call
+the method  `executorName` should return the `executorName` from gateway query call
 and in method `setQueryData` will receive the input data as array.

 On command the handler will be called as usual messenger doing it